lyner96/lyner96.github.io/_posts/2020-10-20-supervised-ml-experiement.md

   error(x) = noise(x) + bias(x) + variance(x)
 $$

-# Dataset Split
+# Neural Network Training process

+1. Gather input data and label.
-Generally, the dataset is split to train and test set with common ratio 7:3 or 8:2.
-A good practice is to have validation set, which is split among train set.
+2. Split the data to training and testing set to a ratio of 7:3 or 8:2.
+Then further split training data for validatation set to verify the generalization.
+3. Build a model of mapping hypothesis.
+4. Compute loss relationship $$ Loss = g(w) $$
+5. Through iterative optimization <迭代优化> to reduce Loss, finally find the suitable weight, w.